-She also spearheaded Urbano and Afro-Latinx stories during her time as a digital assistant for People en Español’s English-language verticle People Chica.
-She wrote Recognizing Dominican Dembow: From Jamaica to El Alfa, highlighting the history and pioneers behind the sub-genre.
-Contributing to the visual storytelling direction for the sites video franchises she also interviewed and edited videos for artists like Sech and Ivy Queen.
+Jennifer Mota is a Dominican-American clothing designer, Multimedia Creative, and Journalist who focuses on music, fashion, and Black Latinx identity.
+Spearheading Urbano and Afro-Latinx stories during her time as a digital assistant for People en Español’s English-language verticle People Chica, she wrote Recognizing Dominican Dembow: From Jamaica to El Alfa, highlighting the history and pioneers behind the sub-genre.
+Contributing to the visual storytelling direction for the site’s video franchises, creating and highlighting local Afro-Latinx leaders Afrodescendencia franchise, she also interviewed and edited videos for artists like Sech and Ivy Queen.

 Her expertise in the dembow scene scored her a monthly column in Remezcla entitled “Si Tu Quiere Dembow,” where she reports on the genre’s past and present.
 As a Multimedia freelancer, she’s worked in the internet industry as a content producer and copywriter.
 She has written for VIBE, Pitchfork, and Tidal, and People En Español, while her on-camera catalog includes platforms like Yahoo’s Live Build Series, The Fader, and Noise Colectivo.
 Besides documenting, she has become an authority in artists branding and a Latinx-marketing strategist for U.S-based artists and Major labels.
 Most recently, she launched the platform El Recap, a Spanglish-driven page highlighting the Dominican movement.